-Parameter Description Required Default value timeout The connection and socket timeout in milliseconds optional retries How often should the request be repeated in case of an error? optional 0 use-system-proxy Should the system-wide proxy settings be used?
-Configure the system proxy settings via system properties optional false
+Parameter Description Required Default value timeout The connection and socket timeout in milliseconds optional retries How often should the request be repeated in case of an error? optional 0 use-system-proxy Should the system wide proxy settings be used?
+The system proxy settings can be configured via system properties optional false